 Make Sure You Pursue Something You Love

-Since there are a lot of long days ahead of you, make sure that you’re passionate about you’re new business or freelancing services.
-And, preferably, pick something you know you’re good at, and fits your skill set.
+Since you have some long days ahead, make sure you're passionate about your new business or freelancing services.
+Preferably, pick something you know you're good at that fits your skill set.

-When you’re really passionate about something (and you hold onto that passion), you’re much more likely to actually achieve success.
-You just have more drive and dedication to doing what it takes to get to that level and to manage it when you get there.
+When you're passionate about something (and you hold onto that passion), you're much more likely to achieve success.
+You have more drive and dedication to doing what it takes to get to that level and manage it when you get there.

-This passion also helps you stay away from the danger zone of burning out, as long as you take care of yourself.
-Your passion can also do the opposite, so that’s something to watch out for.
-Nevertheless, always hold on to the passion you have for what you do.
+This passion also helps you avoid the danger zone of burning out as long as you care for yourself.
+Your passion can also do the opposite, so that's something to watch out for.
+Nevertheless, always hold on to your passion for what you do.

 Work With Other Freelancers

-You may not have the budget to outsource things and purchase software at first.
-But once you do, it’s really helpful to work with other freelancers.
-As freelancers, we get how we all feel, how hard it is competing with other people, and how much better it is when we collaborate.
+You may not have the budget to outsource things and purchase software initially.
+But once you do, working with other freelancers is really helpful.
+As freelancers, we understand how we all feel, how hard it is to compete with other people, and how much better it is when we collaborate.

 Instead of having everything on your shoulders, outsource to some other freelancers.
-Hire someone that knows how hard it is to compete with other businesses to do something you can’t do like accounting or marketing.
+Hire someone who knows how hard it is to compete with other businesses, like accounting or marketing, to do something you can't do.

-You can also work with other freelancers to collaborate and benefit both businesses and share each other's audiences.
+You can also work with other freelancers to collaborate, benefit both businesses and share with each other's audiences.
 Finally, you can also network with other freelancers in your niche to ask for advice.
-Building these kinds of relationships is extremely crucial to future success.
+Building these kinds of relationships is highly crucial to future success.

-If you liked this post, you'll love 10 Things I Wish I Knew Before Starting A Freelance Business.
+If you liked this post, you'd love 10 Things I Wish I Knew Before Starting A Freelance Business.
 Read it now!